Boolean functions on high-dimensional expanders: Introduction

+The Up and Down operators resemble operators in several similar situations.
+One immediate example is the boundary and coboundary operators with real coefficients.
+These differ from the operators described above as they include signs according to orientation of the faces, whereas our operators ignore signs.
+Stanley studied Up and Down operators in numerous combinatorial situations and the most relevant to this work is his definition of sequentially differential posets, which we discuss in \Cref{sec:intro-posets}.

+The Up and Down operators also make an appearance in the Kruskal--Katona theorem.
+O'Donnell and Wimmer~\cite{ODonnellW2013} related the non-lazy upper and lower random walks (the two random walks are identical in their setting) to the Kruskal--Katona theorem, and used this connection to construct an optimal net for monotone Boolean functions.

-We are now ready to give our definition of a high dimensional expander in terms of these walks.
+We are now ready to give our definition of a high-dimensional expander in terms of these walks.

 \begin{definition}[High-Dimensional Expander] Let $\gamma < 1$, and let $X$ be a $d$-dimensional simplicial complex.
-We say $X$ is a \emph{$\gamma$-high dimensional expander} (or \emph{$\gamma$-HDX}) if for all $0 \leq i \leq d-1$, the non-lazy upper random walk is $\gamma$-similar to the lower random walk in operator norm in the following sense:
+We say $X$ is a \emph{$\gamma$-high-dimensional expander} (or \emph{$\gamma$-HDX}) if for all $0 \leq i \leq d-1$, the non-lazy upper random walk is $\gamma$-similar to the lower random walk in operator norm in the following sense:

 \end{definition}

 In the graph case, this coincides with the definition of a $\gamma$-two-sided spectral expander: recall that the lower walk on $X(0)$ is by choosing two vertices $v_1,v_2 \in X(0)$ independently.
 Thus $\norm{M^+_i - U_{i-1}D_i}$ is the second eigenvalue of the adjacency random walk in absolute value.
 For $i \geq 1$, we cannot expect the upper random walk to be similar to choosing two independent faces in $X(i)$, since the faces always share a common intersection of $i$ elements.
 Instead, our definition asserts that traversing through a common $(i+1)$-face is similar to traversing through a common $(i-1)$-face.